acornprover/acornprover.org/docs/language/basic-concepts.md

 Sometimes, code is grouped into blocks.
 These are delineated with `{ ... }` braces, and sometimes keywords to connect subsequent blocks.
 Inside the blocks, it's one thing per line.

+Some blocks produce a value, such as function bodies, anonymous function bodies, `if` branches, and `match` branches.
+These blocks can start with local `let` bindings and end with a final expression.

 Comments start with `//` and extend through the rest of the line.

 Line breaks inside parentheses or after infix operators are ignored, which you can use to split a statement among multiple lines if you want.